Search icon

 What has happened as a result of the engagement undertaken?

-We have received substantial feedback, particularly from neighbouring residents, about issues such as traffic, access and parking, preservation of local character and environment, impacts of stormwater and soil erosion and privacy, security and amenity.
+As part of the original design we received substantial feedback, particularly from neighbouring residents, about issues such as traffic, access and parking, preservation of local character and environment, impacts of stormwater and soil erosion and privacy, security and amenity.

-Waverley College has listened to this feedback and a number of changes have already been made to our concept design as a result, underscoring our commitment to engagement and the importance we attach to being a good neighbour and member of the local community.
+Waverley College has listened to this feedback and a number of changes have already been made to our design as a result, underscoring our commitment to engagement and the importance we attach to being a good neighbour and member of the local community.

 What are the community contact channels?